National Chemistry Olympiad Rules

 - Students must be U.S. citizens or legal, permanent residents of the United States (green card holders) to take the U.S. national examination.

-- High school students who will graduate no earlier than Spring of the year in which they participate in the competition are eligible.
+- High school students who will graduate no earlier than the first of May of the year in which they participate in the competition are eligible.

 - No more than two students per high school per local section may be nominated to take the national exam.
 In the case of magnet programs, split enrollment, or cyber students, a student’s school is defined as the high school from which the student will receive his or her diploma.

 - Eligible students who have previously attended the study camp automatically qualify for the national exam and do not count against the limit on the number of eligible students from their local section or school.

-- Winners of gold medals at the International Chemistry Olympiad are not eligible to participate in subsequent National Exams, study camps, or International Chemistry Olympiad competitions or study camps.
+- Winners of gold medals at the International Chemistry Olympiad are not eligible to participate in subsequent National Exams, study camps, or International Chemistry Olympiad competitions

 - Students who have taken advanced placement courses in chemistry are eligible.

 - A student may participate only in the competition of the section in which the student's high school is located.
 In the case of a cyber-student, the student shall participate in the local section where he or she is geographically located, regardless of where the cyber school is located.
-If the section is not participating, the USNCO national office will assign the student to a section.
+Cyber schools can nominate no more than two students.

 - A student who participates in the Physics Olympiad study camp, the Mathematics Olympiad study camp, or the Biology Olympiad study camp is not eligible to participate in the Chemistry Olympiad study camp during the same summer.

 The American Chemical Society provides a basic excess accident insurance coverage for all activities scheduled and supervised by ACS during the administration of the Chemistry Olympiad program.
 To ensure proper coverage, the coordinators must submit a list of all lab practical sites and names of all participants to the USNCO office.